 Facebook View

-You consider yourself a hard-working employee, yet one day you may report to work and be terminated.
-If you lost your job unexpectedly and wrongfully, you might be feeling angry and confused about what to do next.
+You consider yourself a hard-working employee, yet one day, you may report to work and terminated.
+If you were fired unexpectedly and wrongfully terminated, you might be feeling angry and confused about what to do next.
 Times like this can be stressful and challenging, and whether you are receiving workers’ comp benefits or not, you may need to take further action.
-If you believe you have experienced wrongful termination by your employer, the legal team at HawkLaw, P.A. is here to navigate your wrongful termination claim.
+Hawlaw P.A. has aided individuals who have experienced being wrongfully terminated for no reason.
+If you feel you were wrongfully fired for no reason and wonder if you can get unemployment or worker’s comp, the legal team at HawkLaw, P.A. is here to navigate your wrongful termination claim.

 Is South Carolina an At-Will Employment State?

-South Carolina is indeed an at-will employment state, which means that an employer can terminate employees at any point with or without legal reason reason.
-This ability, however, does not always protect the employer, and suing them for wrongful discharge can still occur under certain conditions.
+South Carolina is indeed an at-will employment state, which means that an employer can terminate employees at any point with or without legal reason.
+This ability, however, does not always protect the employer, and suing them for wrongful termination can still occur under certain conditions.

 What Qualifies as Wrongful Termination in South Carolina?

 While South Carolina is indeed an at-will employment state, there are still several ways an employer can wrongfully terminate an employee.
-The following qualify as wrongful discharges in South Carolina.
+The following qualify as wrongful firing in South Carolina.

 Discriminatory Reasons